amalpanwar/Computer-Vision-in-Football/README.md

 5. **Data Storage**
    - Extracted data is saved in CSV files, which can be analyzed to review specific match events or timestamps.

+6. **Data Visualisation**
+   - Analysed the data, for example: Animated Visualization of Soccer Pass Sequences with Player Movements and Ball Transitions.

 ---

 ## Challenges